 - columnist at large

-- Adjunct English instructor, Front Range Community College, Fort Collins, Colo.
+- adjunct instructor, journalism and English comp, Front Range Community College, Fort Collins, Colo.

 - jurist, Pulitzer Prizes, Columbia University, 2006, 2007